jhfoxliu/CROWN-Seq/README.md

 The CROWN-Seq pipeline consists of three steps:

-1. Obtain accurate transcription-start sites (TSS) by ReCappable-Seq or CROWN-Seq. (see `notebook/denovo` folder)
+1. Obtain accurate transcription-start sites (TSS) by ReCappable-Seq or CROWN-Seq.
-2. Merge all TSSs found. (see `notebook/merge` folder)
+2. Merge all TSSs found.
-3. Measure the m6Am levels. (see `notebook/m6Am_call` folder)
+3. Measure the m6Am levels.

-Scripts for metadata generation are under `scripts` folder.
+Read the notebooks under `notebooks` folder for details.

-You may follow the notebooks to reproduce the results.
+Scripts for metadata generation are under `scripts` folder (and also under the `notebooks` folder).

 ## Contact